Online M.A.in Education: Elementary Education

-This online joint degree/credential program combines online learning and fieldwork—available in over 25 local public schools—enabling students to understand the connection between theory and practice.
-The Master of Arts in Education with Preliminary Multiple Subject Credential is designed for candidates dedicated to instructional leadership in the K-6 setting.
-Courses meet the California Commission on Teacher Credentialing (CTC) requirements for a Preliminary Multiple Subject Credential and meet requirements for a Master of Arts degree in Education.
+The M.A. in Elementary Education online joint degree/credential program combines online learning and fieldwork— in more than 25 local public schools—enabling students to understand the connection between theory and practice.
+The M.A. in Elementary Education with Preliminary Multiple Subject Credential is designed for candidates dedicated to instructional leadership in the K-6 setting.
+Courses meet the California Commission on Teacher Credentialing (CTC) requirements for a Preliminary Multiple Subject Credential and meet requirements for a Master degree in Education.

-This online education degree program is not available to students who live outside of California.
+Please note: This online elementary education degree program is not available to students who live outside of California.
+Students enrolled in our online master’s in education California program MUST complete all observation, fieldwork, and student teaching hours in California classrooms.

 Sample Degree Courses